 - I.1.a.1.
 An acceptable small animal internal medicine residency is a minimum 104-week intensive postgraduate clinical training program under the supervision of at least two ACVIM Diplomates (one of whom must be SAIM), or at least one ACVIM Diplomate (SAIM) and at least one Diplomate of the European College of Veterinary Internal Medicine Companion Animal. - I.1.a.2.
-The residency must be preceded by a minimum 12-month rotating internship in medicine and surgery or equivalent broad-based clinical experience. - I.1.a.3.
-The small animal internal medicine residency must take place at a specialty clinical facility where the resident will provide primary patient care appropriate to his/her level of training and manage cases in all facets of veterinary internal medicine, utilizing clinical pathology, pathology, radiology, ultrasonography, and endoscopy. - I.1.a.4.
+The small animal internal medicine residency must take place at a specialty clinical facility where the resident will provide primary patient care appropriate to his/her level of training and manage cases in all facets of veterinary internal medicine, utilizing clinical pathology, pathology, radiology, ultrasonography, and endoscopy. - I.1.a.3.
 If adequate personnel or facilities to fulfill these requirements are not available on site, the resident must make special arrangements at other facilities to fulfill all deficiencies.
-Such arrangements must be approved in advance by the Small Animal Internal Medicine Residency Training Committee (RTC).. - I.1.a.5.
+Such arrangements must be approved in advance by the Small Animal Internal Medicine Residency Training Committee (RTC). - I.1.a.4.
 Certification in the Specialty of Small Animal Internal Medicine may be achieved by successfully completing any residency training program that has attained approval by the SAIM Residency Training Committee as meeting all training requirements prior to the start of training.
 These programs may be regularly established (traditional) residencies or ad-hoc (non-traditional) residencies.
 The only allowable differences are that in non-traditional programs the training may occur at more than one facility and the training may occur in non-contiguous blocks of time over an extended time period (see I.1.b.2-I.1.b.5).
 All residency training programs (whether "Traditional" or Non-traditional) must be approved prior to the start of training by the RTC.
 A candidate and his/her Resident Advisor will be responsible for documenting that the training has occurred as specified.
-For programs in which the training occurs at more than one facility or in non-contiguous blocks of time (see I.1.b.2-I.1.b.5), the Program Director and Resident Advisor will be asked to provide annual documentation of a candidate's schedule of training.
+For programs in which the training occurs at more than one facility or in non-contiguous blocks of time (see

+I.1.b.2-I.1.b.5), the Program Director and Resident Advisor will be asked to provide annual documentation of a candidate's schedule of training.
 All candidates and their Resident Advisors are responsible for documenting that training has occurred as specified, and should submit this documentation to the RTC as part of the Annual Report due each August 15.